isomerpages/moe-peihwasec/_programmes/Sexuality Education.md

 <tbody>

 <tr style="border-bottom: 2px solid #009879;">
-		<td style="font-size:15px;margin-bottom:5px; line-height:2" rowspan="4">Respectful Relationships &amp;Safety</td>
+		<td style="font-size:15px;margin-bottom:5px; line-height:2" rowspan="5">Respectful Relationships & Safety</td>
-		<td style="font-size:15px;margin-bottom:5px;line-height:2">1 (60 mins)</td>
+		<td style="font-size:15px;margin-bottom:5px;line-height:2">This is Where I Draw the Line  <br>(60 mins)</td>
+			<td style="font-size:15px;margin-bottom:5px;line-height:2">In this lesson, students will understand that different individuals have different emotional and physical boundaries.
+This lesson highlights the need to respect the boundaries of others and reinforces the importance of showing respect to the opposite sex by using appropriate words and actions.
+Students will examine personal boundaries from different perspectives and learn the importance of making sound values-based decisions and acting in consideration of the well-being of themselves and others.</td>
 		<td>
 			<ul style="margin-top:-10px;">
-				<li style="font-size:15px;margin-bottom:5px;line-height:2">Understand that the value of a person is not tied to one’s gender and not conforming to gender stereotypes does not negate one’s gender identity.</li>
-			    <li style="font-size:15px;margin-bottom:5px;line-height:2">Understand what gender stereotypes comprise, e.g. notions of masculinity and femininity vary over time and space, and are shaped by societal expectations. </li>
-				<li style="font-size:15px;margin-bottom:5px;line-height:2">Know that imposing gender stereotypes on oneself and others can limit one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided.</li>
+				<li style="font-size:15px;margin-bottom:5px;line-height:2">Understand that we strengthen our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</li>
 			</ul>
 		</td>
-		<td style="font-size:15px;margin-bottom:5px;line-height:2">Term 1 Week 8</td>
+		<td style="font-size:15px;margin-bottom:5px;line-height:2">Term 2 Week 1</td>
 </tr>

 </tbody>
 </table>

-<h4 style="color:#635f1a;font-weight:bold"><em>eTeens</em>&nbsp;Programme:</h4>
+<h4 style="color:#635f1a;font-weight:bold"><em>eTeens</em> Programme:</h4>

- <p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans"><em>eTeens</em>&nbsp;is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.&nbsp;<em>eTeens</em>&nbsp;is conducted in two segments &ndash; a mass talk segment and a classroom-based programme.</p>
+ <p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans"><em>eTeens</em> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em> eTeens </em>is conducted in two segments – a mass talk segment and a classroom-based programme.</p>

-<p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;">Students are taught skills such as decision-making, assertiveness and negotiation to say &ldquo;no&rdquo; to sex and negative peer pressure.
+<p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;">Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the&nbsp;<em>eTeens</em>&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.</p>
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>

-<h4 style="color:#635f1a;font-weight:bold">At Pei Hwa Secondary School, the eTeens programme will be implemented as follows in 2022:</h4>
+<h4 style="color:#635f1a;font-weight:bold">At Pei Hwa Secondary School, the eTeens programme will be implemented as follows in 2023:</h4>

 <table border="1" style="border-collapse: collapse;margin: 25px 0;font-size:15px;font-family: sans-serif;box-shadow: 0 0 20px rgba(0, 0, 0, 0.15);">
 <thead style="background-color: #009879; font-weight: bold; font-size: 16px;">